thandipearl/medical-cost-prediction-R/README.md

 ---

-# Step 5 — Building the Linear Regression Model
+# Building the Linear Regression Model

 After understanding the data, we build a **linear regression model** to predict medical charges.